IErcOrg/IERC_DAO/README.md

 **Working Groups, Stewards, and Contributors**

 IERC DAO establishes various working groups to advance its mission and vision.
 Each working group is led by a designated steward, responsible for defining the group's structure, setting specific KPIs, and assigning tasks.
 Contributors within these working groups may hold different roles, levels of responsibility, and engagement.
-Compensation for contributors is determined on a case-by-case basis and may include a combination of $ethi tokens and stablecoins.
+Compensation for contributors is determined on a case-by-case basis and may include a combination of $ethi inscriptions and stablecoins.
 Active Working Groups:

 - Operations